 Whatever the reasons are, things will get clearer as we move toward digitization, with the new generation expected to favor online education.

-A fully online educational institution charges a fraction of the tuition fee charged by a traditional university that needs to maintain a large campus.
+An online educational institution charges a fraction of the tuition fee charged by a traditional university that needs to maintain a large campus.
 Without any costs for the maintenance of classrooms, physical libraries, recreational facilities, such as sports, infrastructure, etc., online universities save a lot.
 The only major cost is the maintenance of digital platforms.
 Hence, they charge a low tuition fee, making it possible for everyone to access higher education.